isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

  <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=C8D9A9C4-9B4B-4CE4-9F8B-68F4A2EE667A"><img src="/images/CCS-1-TheEurekaFactor.jpg" style="width:300px; text-align:left;"></a>
  </p>
 <p class="end-note">Call Number: English 612.82332 KOU -[HEA].
 Random House, 2015.</p>
 Learn how insights arise and what scientific research says about stimulating more of them.
-Written by cognitive neuroscientists in a lively, engaging style, this book goes beyond scientific principles to offer productive techniques for realising your creative potential at home and at work.<br/>
+Written by cognitive neuroscientists in a lively, engaging style, this book goes beyond scientific principles to offer practical techniques for realising your creative potential at home and at work.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=C8D9A9C4-9B4B-4CE4-9F8B-68F4A2EE667A">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/C8D9A9C4-9B4B-4CE4-9F8B-68F4A2EE667A">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=201354862">find the book at the libraries</a>. <br/>

 <h5>Future Trends</h5>